chef-boneyard/chef-web-docs-2016/step_orgmapper/step_orgmapper_start.rst

 ..
 To start |orgmapper|:

-Log in to the server that is hosting the |chef private| back-end.
-(In an high availability configuration, this should be the current primary server in that configuration.)
+Log in to the server that is hosting the back-end.
+(In a |ha| configuration, this should be the current primary server in that configuration.)

 .. code-block:: bash